mehulagg/gitlab/doc/development/merge_request_performance_guidelines.md

 The cached queries help with reducing DB load, but they still:

-- Consume memory
+- Consume memory.
-- Require as to re-instantiate each ActiveRecord object
+- Require as to re-instantiate each `ActiveRecord` object.
-- Require as to re-instantiate each relation of the object
+- Require as to re-instantiate each relation of the object.
 - Makes us spend additional CPU-cycles to look into a list of cached queries.

 They are cheaper, but they are not cheap at all from `memory` perspective.